MED-NERD

 Aetiology and risk factors:

 Choriocarcinoma develops from abnormal malignant trophoblastic proliferation with hyperplasia and anaplasia mostly occurring after molar pregnancy.
-Gestational choriocarcinoma occurs following hydatidiform mole, normal pregnancy, spontaneous abortion, ectopic pregnancy, while non-gestational choriocarcinoma develops from pluripotent germ cells.
+Gestational choriocarcinoma occurs following hydatidiform mole, normal pregnancy, spontaneous abortion, ectopic pregnancy, while non-gestational choriocarcinoma develops from pluripotent germ cells.1-Age:

 GTD occurs in women of childbearing age.
 The age is considered an important risk factor, younger <20 year old and women >40 have higher rates.
 However, the risk of choriocarcinoma is lower before age 25, and increases with age until menopause.